-WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes in parts of Belvidere, Liberty Township, Oxford Township, Washington Township and White Township tonight.
+WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes tonight, weather permitting, in parts of Knowlton Township, Hardwick Township, Frelinghuysen Township, Hope Township, and Allamuchy Township.

 The following areas are scheduled to be treated: